https-fairway-global/issuer_trust_registry/README.md

-# Trust Registry Smart Contract (fairway/trust_registry)
+# Issuer Trust Registry Smart Contract (fairway/issuer_trust_registry)

-This Aiken project implements an on-chain trust registry, acting as a simple vault managed by a designated administrator.
-It allows storing and managing information about trusted issuers, specifically their Decentralized Identifiers (DIDs), names, and the types of credentials they are authorized to issue.
+This Aiken project implements an on-chain trust registry using a single state UTXO managed by a designated curator.
+It stores a Merkle root representing the state of trusted issuers, allowing for efficient verification of issuer status off-chain.

 ## Contract Overview

-The contract uses a state-per-UTXO pattern, where each UTXO locked at the script address represents a single registered issuer.
+The contract uses a single state UTXO pattern.
+One UTXO locked at the script address holds the current Merkle root of the registered issuers.
+Updates involve consuming this UTXO and producing a new one with the updated Merkle root.

 ### Parameters

-The validator is parameterized at compile time with the administrator's public key hash:
+The validator is parameterized at compile time with the curator's public key hash:

-*   `admin_pkh: VerificationKeyHash`: The hash of the verification key belonging to the administrator authorized to manage registry entries.
+*   `curator_pkh: VerificationKeyHash`: The hash of the verification key belonging to the curator authorized to update the registry's Merkle root.

-### Datum (`RegistryEntry`)
+### Datum (`RegistryState`)

-Each UTXO representing an entry in the registry holds the following datum:
+The single state UTXO holds the following datum:

-*   `issuer_did: ByteArray`: The unique Decentralized Identifier (DID) of the registered issuer.
-*   `issuer_name: ByteArray`: A human-readable name for the issuer (UTF-8 encoded).
-*   `credential_types: List<ByteArray>`: A list of identifiers or names representing the types of credentials this issuer is authorized to issue.
+*   `merkle_root: ByteArray`: The Merkle root hash representing the current set of registered issuers and their details.
+The specific structure of the Merkle tree (e.g., how issuer DIDs, names, credential types are included) is defined off-chain.

 ### Redeemer (`Action`)

-To modify or remove an existing registry entry, the administrator must submit a transaction that spends the corresponding UTXO, providing one of the following redeemers:
+To update the Merkle root, the curator must submit a transaction that spends the state UTXO, providing the following redeemer:

-*   `UpdateEntry { name: ByteArray, cred_types: List<ByteArray> }`: Used to update the `issuer_name` and `credential_types` for an existing entry.
-The `issuer_did` remains unchanged.
+*   `UpdateRoot { new_root: ByteArray }`: Used to replace the existing `merkle_root` with a new one.
-*   `RemoveEntry`: Used to permanently remove an issuer's entry from the registry.

 ### Logic (`spend` handler)

-The core logic resides in the `spend` handler, which validates attempts to spend existing registry entry UTxOs:
+The core logic resides in the `spend` handler, which validates attempts to spend the state UTXO:

-1.  **Admin Signature:** The transaction *must* be signed by the key corresponding to the `admin_pkh` parameter.
+1.  **Curator Signature:** The transaction *must* be signed by the key corresponding to the `curator_pkh` parameter.
-2.  **Datum Presence:** The UTXO being spent *must* contain a valid `RegistryEntry` datum.
+2.  **Datum Presence:** The UTXO being spent *must* contain a valid `RegistryState` datum.
-3.  **Action Dispatch:** The logic branches based on the provided `Action` redeemer:
+3.  **Action Dispatch:** The logic validates the `UpdateRoot` action:
-    *   **On `UpdateEntry`:**
-        *   Ensures exactly one output is sent back to the script address.
+    *   Ensures exactly one output is sent back to the script address (the continuing state UTXO).
-        *   Verifies the output datum contains the *same* `issuer_did` as the input.
+    *   Verifies the output datum is a `RegistryState`.
-        *   Verifies the output datum's `issuer_name` and `credential_types` match those provided in the redeemer.
+    *   Verifies the `merkle_root` in the output datum matches the `new_root` provided in the redeemer.
     *   Ensures the Ada value (and any other tokens) in the output is greater than or equal to the input value (value preservation).
-    *   **On `RemoveEntry`:**
-        *   Ensures *no* output is sent back to the script address, effectively consuming and deleting the entry.

 ## Building